DSC-Capstone/2024-25/lessons/06/index.md

 All lectures will be delivered as readings that you complete on your own time.
 Post questions with the lesson on Piazza as usual.

-Make sure to read this article before moving on to [Methodology Assignment 4](https://dsc-capstone.org/2024-25/assignments/methodology/04), which is due on Sunday, Nov 10th, 2024.
+Make sure to read this article before moving on to [Methodology Assignment 4](https://dsc-capstone.org/2024-25/assignments/methodology/04), which is due on Monday, Nov 11th, 2024.

 ---